-5. Regular Perspective From a Standing Position
+5. Use a Regular Perspective From a Standing Position

 A standing position is one of the main perspectives you’ll use.
 It’s worth exploring all the other angles you can take a photo from.
 You’ll learn much about what works in photography by doing so.

-That’s not to suggest you abandon this traditional angle though.
+That’s not to suggest you abandon this traditional angle, though.
 Always look to take the obtuse angles.
 There will be plenty of times when this perspective is the best.
 Knowing when that’s the case is also an important photographic skill.

 6. Photograph Through Transparent Objects

-The use of transparent objects for perspective photography can lead to some very interesting results.
+Using transparent objects for perspective photography can lead to some very interesting results.
 One of the most popular new forms of photography is lensball.

 This object is used for refraction photography.
 It’s not the only way refraction can be practiced.

-- Wine glass – A wine glass is another glass object that is interesting to use.
-Fill this with water and you have an object with the same properties as a crystal ball.
+- Wine Glass: A wine glass is another glass object that is interesting to use.
+Fill this with water, and you have an object with the same properties as a crystal ball.

 7. Focus on the Foreground